brojonat/incentivize-this-backend/README.md

 ### Workflows

-1. **BountyCreationWorkflow**
+1. **BountyAssessmentWorkflow**

-   - Handles the creation and initialization of new bounties
+   - Handles the creation and initialization of new bounties, assessment, and payment.
    - Sets up escrow and initializes verification parameters

 2. **SubmissionVerificationWorkflow**